G-Ray/transmission-native/README.md

 ## Installation

+The npm package offers prebuilt binaries only for Linux x64 for now.
-The package is not yet published to npm.
-Please refer to [development](#development).
+Please refer to [development](#development) for other systems.

 ## Usage